sylabs/singularity-userdocs/quick_start.rst

 .. note::

-   If you have previously installed Go from a download, rather than an operating system package, you should remove your ``go`` directory, e.g.
+   If you have previously installed Go from a download, rather than an operating system package, it is important that you remove your ``go`` directory, e.g.
    ``rm -r /usr/local/go``, before installing a newer version.
 Extracting a new version of Go over an existing installation can lead to errors when building Go programs, as it may leave behind old files, which have been removed or replaced in newer versions.

 Visit the `Go Downloads page <https://golang.org/dl/>`_ and pick a package archive suitable to the environment you are in.
-Once the Download is complete, extract the archive to ``/usr/local`` (or use other instructions on go installation page).
-Alternatively, follow the commands here (make sure to replace the values as needed):
+Once the download is complete, extract the archive to ``/usr/local`` (or follow other instructions on the Go installation page).
+Alternatively, follow the commands here, making sure to replace specific values as needed:

 .. code::

-   $ export VERSION=1.17.2 OS=linux ARCH=amd64 && \
+   $ export VERSION=1.21.0 OS=linux ARCH=amd64 && \
      wget https://dl.google.com/go/go$VERSION.$OS-$ARCH.tar.gz && \
      sudo tar -C /usr/local -xzvf go$VERSION.$OS-$ARCH.tar.gz && \
      rm go$VERSION.$OS-$ARCH.tar.gz

 Set the Environment variable ``PATH`` to point to Go: